 Rosman is a tiny town located in the state of North Carolina.
 With a population of 751 people and just one neighborhood, Rosman is the 446th largest community in North Carolina.

-Rosman is a blue-collar town, with 51.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Rosman is generally considered to be a blue-collar town.
+51.54% of the Rosman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Rosman is a town of farmers, fishers, or foresters, service providers, and construction workers and builders.
 There are especially a lot of people living in Rosman who work in farm management occupations (29.63%), maintenance occupations (16.98%), and management occupations (8.33%).

-Rosman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Rosman doesn't have a public transportation system that people use for their commute.

 In Rosman, just 8.10% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.